jwergieluk/wergieluk-com/content/posts/arch-linux-on-honor-magicbook.md

 or a specialized utility listed on https://wiki.archlinux.org/index.php/backlight#Backlight_utilities

-I endet up using `brightnessctl` which is written in C and has no dependencies.
+I ended up using `brightnessctl` which is written in C and has no dependencies.
 Wiring the `brightnessctl` invocations to keysyms listed above can be done in the i3 config file (note the `5%-` notation).